timsong-cpp/papers/2442_windowing_views/window.md

 #### 24.7.?.1 Overview [range.chunk.overview] {-}

-[#]{.pnum} `chunk_view` takes a `view` and a number _N_ and produces a range of views that are _N_-sized non-overlapping contiguous chunks of the elements of the original view, in order.
+[#]{.pnum} `chunk_view` takes a `view` and a number _N_ and produces a range of views that are _N_-sized non-overlapping successive chunks of the elements of the original view, in order.
 The last view in the range can have fewer than _N_ elements.

 [#]{.pnum} The name `views::chunk` denotes a range adaptor object